-Percentage at Marginal or Proficient

-2012-13 2013-14 2014-15 2015-16

-ETS Proficiency Profile 0% 82% 75% 69%

-Level 2 Writing 0/0 02/0 13/0 0970
+Percentage of Students Marginal or Proficient 2012-13 2013-14 2014-15 2015-16 2 ETS Proficiency Profile Level 2 Writing N/A 81.8% 75.0% 67.4% 80.0%

+For academic year 2016-17 the Departments ETS Proficiency Profile Level 2 Writing rebounded by a significant 13% over the previous year's 67%, nearly a 20% improvement over the base from last year.
 Over the past three academic years, our senior-cohort proficiency in the written communication competency decreased by 7% and subsequently by 6% for successive senior cohorts.
 The decreasing percentages, occurring at nearly the exact same increments, may indicate a downward trend in written communication.
 In the future, it will be helpful to pay careful attention to contributing factors for missing the benchmark in this competency.